 While this helped somewhat with individual misaligned pilings, the new method did not only fail to fix any of the other drawbacks of the system, but it introduced two new ones as well: Instead of having a single cylinder misaligned, the entire piling could now be skewed and moisture seeping into the gaps can cause the soil to weaken even further.

-Click here to read The Truth about Pressed Piles
+Click here to read Problems with Pressed Piles with Inserts

 Click here to read about Pressed Piles NOT meeting Building Codes in Texas

 Steel Piling Method

 The steel piling method is similar to concrete pilings and attempts to use the strength of steel to overcome the weaknesses that arise with the concrete methods.
 Pressed steel pilings are primarily used in the Austin, Dallas, and San Antonio areas where conditions are dryer and soils are sandy or soils with harder strata between clay layers which would normally be the refusal point (the point where it takes more force to press the piling deeper than it does to lift the house) for concrete pilings.